alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 {% endhighlight %}

-Notice how we remove all the fantasy name validation from the service, now we need to update the `CompanyServiceTest` tests to expect and Exception instead of false and if the test passes we should be good to remove all fantasy name tests from the company service test class.
+Notice how we remove all the fantasy name validation from the service, now we need to update the `CompanyServiceTest` tests to expect an Exception instead of false and if the test passes we should be good to remove all fantasy names tests from the company service test class.

 We could use the same approach on our `numberOfEmployees` parameter, so let's fast forward to that.

 ### Number of employees
 {% highlight csharp %}